 4.1.
-The members of the Committee shall be appointed by the board of directors on the recommendation of the nomination committee.
-All of the members of the Committee should be independent non-executive directors.
+The members of the Committee shall be appointed by the board of directors.
+All of the members of the Committee should be independent non-executive directors but the Executive chairman may be a member.

 - 4.2.
 Appointments to the Committee shall be for periods of up to three years, which may be extended for further three-year periods provided the director still meets the criteria for membership of the Committee. - 4.3.
-The Committee shall have at least two members. - 4.4.
-The board shall appoint the Committee chair, and before such appointment, the appointee should have served on a remuneration committee for at least 12 months. - 4.5.
+The Committee shall have at least one member. - 4.4.
+The board shall appoint the Committee chair who shall be an independent non-executive director, and before such appointment, the appointee should have served on a remuneration committee for at least 12 months. - 4.5.
 The company secretary, or his or her nominee, shall act as the secretary of the Committee and provide all necessary support to the Committee, including the recording of Committee minutes and ensuring that the Committee receives information and papers in a timely manner to enable full and proper consideration of the relevant issues.